 - Dogs on leads are welcome in the stable yard area including shop, restaurant and toilets, and the wider estate.
 Assistance dogs only in the formal gardens.

 Hardwick Hall is a Elizabethan country house created by Bess of Hardwick in the 1500s.
 Bess was a fascinating figure.
 Coming from relatively humble beginnings she rose to being one of the most powerful women in Elizabethan Britain.
 Most recently Hardwick provided the inspiration for Malfoy Mansion in the Harry Potter film.
+Read my guide to visiting Hardwick Hall.

 Where to picnic: There are numerous places to picnic in and around Hardwick.
 Hardwick is an excellent choice when the weather is less than ideal.
 The Stableyard has a good selection of picnic benches and if you’re looking for shade or shelter to enjoy your lunch.
 There’s also a café and toilet facilities.